 If a hybrid class is already full at the time of registration, you can place your name on a waiting list for that class.
+The option of putting your name on a waiting list is not available for online classes.
 To check on class availability, visit MyUMUC at my.umuc.edu.